These Easy Roasted Veggie Fajitas are bursting with mouthwatering flavors … serve them for game day or a delicious meatless dinner any night!

 Pumpkin Pulled Pork Bowls by The Speckled Palate

 Caramelized Onion Dip by Culinary Adventures with Camilla

 Easy Potato Chip Nachos by Honey and Birch

 Apple Pie Twists by 2 Cookin Mamas

 Buffalo Cauliflower + Blue Cheese Dressing by For the Love of Food

 Pigskin Cheeseball by Love & Flour

 P.P.S.
-If you love south of the border cuisine as much as I do, make sure to check out all of my Mexican recipes here!
+Love south of the border cuisine as much as I do?
+Make sure to check out all of my Mexican recipes here!